 Salient features of the Nomination and Remuneration Policy

 i.
-Whole-time/ Managing Director
+Managing Director

 ii.
 Non-Executive Directors

 iii.
-KMP, Senior Management and other Employees
+KMP, Senior Management, and Other Employees

 Significant and Material Orders passed by the Regulators/Courts/Tribunals